narner/MyWebsite/content/_index.md

 I'm currently [working with a couple folks on an iPad app for Designers](https://twitter.com/adammenges/status/1699093455371477343?s=20) called [Stitch](https://stitchdesign.app).
 We'll be rolling out TestFlight access soon.

-I also [angel invest](/investing), and am particularly interested startups reimagining the way we interact with computers.
+I also [angel invest](/investing), and am particularly interested in startups reimagining the way we interact with computers.